-17th Century Curator
+Senior Curator, 17th Century Collections

 As Curator of Seventeenth-century Portraits I am responsible for the acquisition, display and interpretation of portraits dating from this period.
 In addition my role involves providing advice to colleagues, members of the public and other institutions, and undertaking research both on the Gallery’s collection and on seventeenth-century British portraiture more generally.
-I have just curated a major exhibition on Henry, Prince of Wales (1594 – 1612), at the Gallery, and I am currently working on a catalogue raisonné of the works of Sir Peter Lely with Diana Dethloff.
+Current projects include work towards an exhibition on Elizabethan and Jacobean portrait miniatures, and a catalogue raisonné of the works of Sir Peter Lely with Diana Dethloff.

-I am interested in early portrait miniatures, seventeenth-century workshop practice, the work of Sir Peter Lely and his studio, and art and collecting at the court of Henry, Prince of Wales.
-I am also planning to develop research on the art of the civil war period in England.
+I am interested in all seventeenth-century British portraiture, but in particular early portrait miniatures, seventeenth-century workshop practice, the work of Sir Peter Lely and his studio, and art and collecting at the Jacobean court.
 Building on the work of the late Sir Oliver Millar and Diana Dethloff, I am researching and co-writing a catalogue raisonné of the works of Sir Peter Lely, to be published by Yale University Press.
-I am also currently working on a chapter on the Jacobean artist Robert Peake for Painting in Britain 1500 – 1630: Production, Influences and Patronage (ed.
-Tarnya Cooper et al., forthcoming) which has developed from the Making Art in Tudor Britain project at the National Portrait Gallery, and from work I undertook in connection with The Lost Prince exhibition.
+I am currently working on the portraiture of Anne of Denmark for a chapter in Telling Objects, a forthcoming book edited by Gillian Bepler and Svante Norrhem, coming out of the HERA-funded research project Marrying Cultures.

 The Lost Prince: The Life & Death of Henry Stuart, Catharine MacLeod with Timothy Wilks, Malcolm Smuts and Rab MacGibbon, National Portrait Gallery, London, 2012

-Painted Ladies: Women at the Court of Charles II (National Portrait Gallery, 2001), with Julia Marciari Alexander; Politics, Transgression and Representation at the Court of Charles II (Yale Center for British Art and The Paul Mellon Centre for the Studies in British Art, 2007), also with Julia Marciari Alexander; two chapters on the portrait collection of Lord Lumley (with Tarnya Cooper and Margaret Zoller) in Art Collecting and Lineage in the Elizabethan Age: the Lumley Inventory and Pedigree,
+Painted Ladies: Women at the Court of Charles II (National Portrait Gallery, 2001), with Julia Marciari Alexander; Politics, Transgression and Representation at the Court of Charles II (Yale Center for British Art and The Paul Mellon Centre for the Studies in British Art, 2007), also with Julia Marciari Alexander; two chapters on the portrait collection of Lord Lumley (with Tarnya Cooper and Margaret Zoller) in Art Collecting and Lineage in the Elizabethan Age: the Lumley Inventory and Pedigree.